 1. Dry Hair – The oxidation process involved in bleaching can lead to dry and brittle hair

-3. Discolored Hair – Discolored hair can make you feel awkward, and most of the time, we deal with this problem when we do the bleaching at home or bleaching agents are not applied proportionally.
+3. Discolored Hair – Discolored hair can make you feel awkward, and most of the time, we deal with this problem when we bleach at home or when bleaching agents are not applied proportionally.

-5. After Care – Since bleaching takes a toll on the health of your hair, aftercare involves high maintenance costs.
-You need to shell out a fortune to maintain your hair to keep them healthy after a bleaching session.
+5. Aftercare – Since bleaching takes a toll on the health of your hair, aftercare involves high maintenance costs.
+It would be best if you shelled out a fortune to maintain your hair to keep it healthy after a bleaching session.

 Also Read – 10 Useful Tips to Repair Bleached Damaged Hair Fast